The Black Chicken Legacy From Robert Biale Vineyards

 - Jeff Arnold, CS

-Founded in 1991 by Robert Biale, the winery is built on a deeply rooted Italian-American family legacy and a commitment to preserving Napa Valley’s heritage varietals, especially Zinfandel.
-Many of their vineyard sources are truly historic, with some vines dating back to the 1880s, producing fruit with remarkable depth and character.
-While Zinfandel is the heart of their program, they also craft standout Petite Sirah and other small-lot wines that reflect old-vine intensity and careful farming.
+Founded in 1991 by Robert Biale, the winery is rooted in an Italian-American family history and a focus on preserving Napa Valley’s heritage varietals, especially Zinfandel.
+They source fruit from well-regarded vineyard sites across Napa, including some with vines dating back to the 1880s, which bring added depth and character to the wines.
+While Zinfandel is their main focus, they also produce Petite Sirah and a range of small-lot wines that highlight old vines and thoughtful farming.

-Their flagship Black Chicken Zinfandel is both a nod to family history and a benchmark Napa Zinfandel, known for its balance of ripe fruit, spice, and structure.
-Across the portfolio, the focus is on site-driven wines that highlight Napa’s diverse vineyard expressions, particularly from the Oak Knoll District and surrounding areas.
+Their flagship Black Chicken Zinfandel is both a nod to family history and a Napa Zinfandel, known for its balance of ripe fruit, spice, and structure.
+The winemaking focus at Robert Biale Vineyards is terroir-driven wines that highlight the Oak Knoll District.

-The winery itself sits in the Oak Knoll AVA on a historic family property, and the experience feels refreshingly unpolished in the best way.
-Tastings are typically seated on a relaxed back porch overlooking sunlit vineyards and rolling hills, less formal than many Napa destinations, and more personal.
-It’s the kind of place where storytelling, farming, and winemaking all come together naturally.
+The winery is located in the Oak Knoll AVA on a historic family property, and the experience feels personal.
+Tastings are typically seated on a relaxed back porch overlooking sunlit vineyards and rolling hills, and less formal than many Napa destinations.
+It’s the kind of place where storytelling, farming, and winemaking all come together.

-With your Vine Pass, you’ll receive $25 off the Valley Vista tasting, making it an easy addition to your itinerary and a great way to experience one of Napa’s most respected producers at a bit of a value.
+With your 2026 Napa Vine Pass, you’ll receive $25 off the Valley Vista tasting, making it an easy addition to your itinerary and a great way to experience one of Napa’s most respected producers at a value.

 Wine Review: 2023 Black Chicken Zinfandel -- Robert Biale Vineyards